Jersey’s Best Ice Cream

 Van Dyk’s Homemade Ice Cream (Ridgewood)

 The warmer the weather, the colder the craving.
-During summer, ice cream is a staple food; kids and adults alike constantly wish to wrap their hands around a cone piled high with icy goodness.
+During summer, ice cream is a staple; kids and adults alike constantly wish to wrap their hands around a cone piled high with icy goodness.
 Van Dyk’s in Ridgewood is famous for satisfying these chilling cravings with their unforgettable homemade ice cream.
 With a parking lot as packed as customers’ bellies, this hole-in-the-wall creamery leaves no stone unturned in the ice cream business: portions are huge, flavors and toppings are vast, and there are smiles (sometimes dripping) all around.
 Aside from serving up sizable scoops and colossal cones, Van Dyk’s is unique for generous mix-ins: peppermint pieces, whole cherries, chocolate chunks—the list goes on!
-This little-big ice cream parlor, hidden in a residential area, will give your hot summer a much needed taste of winter.
+This little-big ice cream parlor, hidden in a residential area will give your hot summer a much needed taste of chill.

 Magic Fountain (Summit)